is obviously use-case-drivenA pragmatic architect is someone that gathers use cases and constraints before thinking solution.

 A pragmatic architect remembers Schrödinger's cat when he profiles systems (and is also wary of heisenbugs).

 likes 'easy in, easy out' technologiesA pragmatic architect hates golden hammers.
-She constantly tries to avoid having his own ones.
+She constantly tries to avoid having her own ones.

 A pragmatic architect likes 'easy in, easy out' technologies.
 That's kind of logical, cause she naturally does not like strong dependencies and coupling.
 And this is why she often promotes the hexagonal architecture.